I have created a GitHub repository:

 Sep 2018, I published a project named “Visual Testing in Katalon Studio” at

 Please have a look at the “Motivation” section in its README document to know why I made it.
 I tried to implement what I called “Visual Testing” in Katalon Studio.
-The project worked for me.
+That project worked for me.

 But I wasn’t satisfied with it.
 Why?
 I would enumerate 3 problems about that project.